 Even the smallest of distractions can have dire consequences on the road.
 That's why Canadian drivers are now encouraged to be mindful of all activities that take their attention away from the task at hand.
 That includes texting or using a hand-held device, practices that have increasingly strict penalties in many provinces.
 It also means anything that removes focus, causing the potential for injury.

-Distracted driving-related collisions are not only devastating from a human perspective, but can cause your car insurance rates in Toronto and in other parts of the country to skyrocket.
+Distracted driving-related collisions are not only devastating from a human perspective, but can cause your car insurance rates to skyrocket.
 Here's a primer on what exactly qualifies as distracted driving, and why it should be avoided.

 The RCMP has a broad definition of distracted driving.
 That's because so many everyday activities can take drivers' attention away from the road.
 Most people think of texting or talking on the phone, but eating, drinking, reading maps, grooming, smoking, playing loud music, talking to passengers, and driving when tired can all count as distracted driving.
-Despite all these possibilities, the most common forms are eating and drinking (87 percent), adjusting an iPod or radio (71 percent) and looking at or talking to passengers (60 percent).
-These are the behaviours Canadian drivers admitted to engaging in.
+Despite all these possibilities, the most common forms are eating and drinking (87%), adjusting an iPod or radio (71%) and looking at or talking to passengers (60%).
+These are the behaviours Canadian drivers admit to engaging in.

 Robyn Robertson of the Traffic Injury Research Foundation (TIRF) told the CBC that age is a factor in how a driver approaches the issue of distracted driving.
 "Young drivers may not recognize the risks posed by distraction because they fail to recognize hazards," she said, while older drivers may want to avoid distraction because of their experience on the road.
 All age groups, however, have to be mindful of the potential for distraction.

 What the consequences are